rapidsai/deployment/CONTRIBUTING.md

 ##### Styling

-By default tags are styled with RAPIDS purple backgrounds and white text.
-They also have a `0.5em` left hand border to use as an accent that is also purple by default which can be styled for a two-tone effect.
+By default, tags use the theme's primary color for their background and left accent, with a contrasting text color.
+The left accent can be styled separately for a two-tone effect.

 <div style="width: 100%; text-align: center;">
 <img alt="Diagram showing the tag and css side-by-side with arrows to show color sets the text, background-color sets the background and border-left sets the accent" src="source/images/theme-tag-style.png" style="max-width: 450px;" />